core-wg/oscore-edhoc/draft-ietf-core-oscore-edhoc.md

 |1 1 1 1 1 1 1 1| Payload
 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ~~~~~~~~~~~~~~~~~
-{: #fig-edhoc-opt title="CoAP message for EDHOC and OSCORE combined - signalled with the EDHOC Option" artwork-align="center"}
+{: #fig-edhoc-opt title="CoAP message for EDHOC and OSCORE combined - signalled with the EDHOC Option." artwork-align="center"}

 ## Client Processing {#client-processing}